Murray wins shootout with Hurts as Cardinals top Eagles

 The game featured a shootout of two former Oklahoma standout quarterbacks -- Murray and Philadelphia rookie Jalen Hurts.

-Murray completed 13 straight passes at one point, tying his career high.
-He completed 27 of 36 pass attempts with one interception.
+Murray completed 13 consecutive passes at one point, tying his career high.
+He completed 27 of 36 attempts with one interception.

 Hurts threw for 338 yards, while completing 24 of 44 passes with three touchdowns and no interceptions.
 He also rushed for 63 yards and a touchdown on 11 carries.

-The win for Arizona (8-6) strengthens its wild card bid with two regular-season games remaining.
-The Cardinals are currently in the last available playoff spot in the NFC at No. 7.
+The win for Arizona (8-6) strengthens its wild-card bid with two regular-season games remaining.
+The Cardinals are in the last playoff spot in the NFC at No. 7.

-Philadelphia (4-9-1) is one game behind Washington (6-8) and the New York Giants (5-8) in the loss column in the NFC East standings.
-Dallas (5-9) is also in contention.

-The Eagles tied the game after Murray was intercepted in the end zone by Marcus Epps.
+Philadelphia (4-9-1) tied the game at 26 after Murray was intercepted in the end zone by Marcus Epps.

-Cameron Johnston, the Eagles' punter, is normally the holder for placekicker Jake Elliott but he left the game in the first half with a head injury after a blocked punt by Arizona.
+Cameron Johnston, the Eagles' punter, is normally the holder for kicker Jake Elliott, but he left the game in the first half with a head injury after a blocked punt by Arizona.

 Arizona took its 33-26 lead with 7:17 left in the fourth quarter on a 20-yard touchdown pass from Murray to DeAndre Hopkins, culminating a seven-play, 86-yard drive.